michael2012z/BitBible/markdown/Etheridge/files/Jas.md

 25. But every one who looketh into the perfect law of liberty, and continueth therein, he is not a hearer of the hearing of forgetfulness, but a doer of works; and this shall be blessed in his work.

-26. And if a man thinketh that he servethOr, ministereth unto Aloha.
-Aloha, and holdeth not his tongue, but deceiveth his own heart, of this man his service is vain.
+26. And if a man thinketh that he serveth

-27. For the serviceTeshmeshtho, ministry. which is pure and true before Aloha the Father, is this, to visit the orphans and widows in their afflictions, and that a man keep himself from the world without blemish.
+27. For the service

 ## James 2